aaronrkaufman/compactness/README.md

 # compactness
 Implements the methodology from Aaron Kaufman, Gary King, and Mayya Komisarchik.
-Forthcoming.
 “How to Measure Legislative District Compactness If You Only Know it When You See It,” _American Journal of Political Science_, Vol. 65, No. 3, July 2021, Pp. 533–550, Copy at GaryKing.org/compact.

 Install this package with the following: